Henry de Jouvenel: Personal life

 Jouvenel's first wife was Sarah Boas, the daughter of a Jewish industrialist.
 They had a son, Bertrand de Jouvenel, in 1903.
 Henri divorced Sarah in 1912.
 That same year he married the novelist Sidonie-Gabrielle Colette.
 The couple had one daughter, Colette de Jouvenel, known to the family as Bel-Gazou ("beautiful babbling/chirping" in local dialect).
 They divorced in 1924 after Colette became involved romantically with Henry's son Bertrand.
 This affair became the subject of Colette's novel Le Blé en Herbe ("Green Wheat").

-He is the brother of French journalist Robert de Jouvenel.
+He was the brother of the French journalist Robert de Jouvenel.